iluvjava/Python-JS-Csharp-ClusterFuck/My Frontend JS library/README.md

 - The input is a **list** of object.
     - Each of the object represents elements which you want to add to other elements on the page:
         - The keys are: "element, parent", which are required, lower case too. **Except** when the elements are defined under the recursive case, in that case, a css selector for the parent element is not really neccessary and it will automatically added to the element you want.
-        - The attributes is another object where the keys of the object are the key of the attributes and the values are the vals of the attributes. **ID attribute will be ignored** because it will be non-unique after feeding it into this function.
+        - The attributes is another object where the keys of the object are the key of the attributes and the values are the vals of the attributes.
+        **Id can be added to the attribute**, but if the css query selected multiple parents then there will element with duplicated id on the page.

-### prepareTheListeners()
+### prepareTheListeners
+- params:
+    - arg: A JSON object.
 - This function prepares listeners using an JSON object.
 - Here is an example of the input it accepts:
 ```